KAI T-50 Golden Eagle: Malaysia

-On February 24, 2023, KAI announced the signing of a $920 million deal with the Malaysian Ministry of Defence for the purchase of 18 FA-50 Block 20 for the Royal Malaysian Air Force's light combat aircraft (LCA) and fighter in-lead trainer (FLIT) tender, which is intended to replace the Aermacchi MB-339 and Hawk Mk 108/208 currently in service.
+On 24 February 2023, KAI announced the signing of a $920 million deal with the Malaysian Ministry of Defence for the purchase of 18 FA-50 Block 20 for the Royal Malaysian Air Force's light combat aircraft (LCA) and fighter lead-in trainer (FLIT) tender, which is intended to replace the Aermacchi MB-339 and Hawk Mk 108/208 currently in service.
 The FA-50 was in competition with the Indian HAL Tejas, Italian Alenia Aermacchi M-346 Master, Turkish TAI Hürjet, Chinese Hongdu L-15, Russian Mikoyan MiG-35, and Sino-Pakistani JF-17 Thunder.
-On May 23, 2023, Malaysia signed a $920 million final contract with KAI to purchase 18 FA-50 Block 20s.
+On 23 May 2023, Malaysia signed a $920 million final contract with KAI to purchase 18 FA-50 Block 20s.
 KAI officials said Malaysia is willing to order 18 more FA-50s later.

+Potential future operators

+In May 2026, the United Kingdom is considering a replacement for its fast jet trainer programme with the BAE Systems Hawk set for retirement.
+Press reporting indicates that the KAI T-50 Golden Eagle is one of the options under consideration, along with the Boeing–Saab T-7 Red Hawk, Leonardo M-346 and TAI Hürjet.